Asthma

 When this occurs, the body tissues in the lungs receive less oxygen, making it more difficult to exhale carbon dioxide.
 If left untreated, you become short of breath, making it difficult to stay active.

 Sometimes individuals will have symptoms of both emphysema and bronchitis; therefore, doctors like to refer to the condition as COPD.
-But, other doctors still believe a person can still have chronic bronchitis even if they don’t have airway obstruction, an important COPD characteristic.
-Your physician will give you details about your condition and how to treat it most effectively.
+However, other doctors still believe that a person can have chronic bronchitis even if they don’t have airway obstruction, a key characteristic of COPD.
+Your physician will provide you with details about your condition and the most effective treatment options.

 Many cases of COPD are preventable and treatable.
-Some medicines prescribed for asthma to reduce inflammation in the lung can also help those suffering from chronic obstructive pulmonary disease.
+Some medicines prescribed for asthma to reduce inflammation in the lungs can also help those suffering from chronic obstructive pulmonary disease.

 What Causes Asthma?

 It's unknown why certain individuals develop asthma, and others don't.
-However, it's likely due to genetics and environmental factors.
+However, it's likely due to a combination of genetic and environmental factors.
 Many believe our lifestyle choices can be a contributing factor to developing asthma.

 These lifestyle choices include: